Bomber (novel): Plot summary

 Near the Dutch border, people in the small German market town of Altgarten are aware of the war's progress but have not been bombed, unlike Cologne and other large cities in the heavily industrialized Ruhr.
 Oberleutnant August Bach commands a Freya radar unit on the Dutch coastline that tracks British bomber streams on their night-time raids against Germany.
-A highly decorated World War I veteran who voluntarily serves as a lower-ranked officer away from the front lines, he is a widower with an older son on the Eastern front.
-While briefly visiting his home in Altgarten, Bach proposes marriage to the young Faith and Beauty Society member who cares for his younger son.
+Despite being a highly decorated World War I veteran, Bach has never been promoted beyond Oberleutnant.
+He is a widower with an older son on the Eastern front, where Bach himself was serving until recently.
+While on a regular visit to his home in Altgarten, Bach proposes marriage to the young Reich Labor Service for Female Youth (RADwJ) member who cares for his younger son.

 In Altgarten, the Bürgermeister finalises preparations for his own birthday banquet, at a restaurant in the medieval town square.
-While the town's hospital treats war injuries, and its TENO (Technische Nothilfe or "Civil Defence") engineers often work in the Ruhr and have experience with air raids, the fire department does not have such experience.
+While the town's hospital treats war injuries, and its TENO (Technische Nothilfe or "Civil Defence") engineers often work in the Ruhr and have experience with air raids, the fire department, although led by a veteran of the campaign that destroyed Köln, does not have such experience.

 The RAF is organising a large raid on Krefeld in the Ruhr.
 The bomber crews relax and prepare for the ordeal.
 The men, their planes, weapons, responsibilities, attitudes, thoughts, and fears are described in great detail.
 There are frequent references to weather conditions, meteorological phenomena, and forecasts that add to the foreboding in the plot.